Min276/TTU-s-Student-Registration-Example-/README.md

 # TTU-s-Student-Registration-Example-
-This is registration system (example) for Thanlyin Technological University.
-I created this two months ago, and I know I still need to learn more and what I wrote is very simple.
-Thanks!
+This is student registration system (example) for Thanlyin Technological University.
+I created this in 2020 just to practise my java skills.